hydraulic-software/conveyor/guidebook/docs/faq/signing-and-certificates.md

 ## 4. What type of certificate do I need for macOS?

-An Apple Distribution certificate.
-That's the modern type that works on both macOS and iOS.
-You may have an Apple Developer ID certificate if you've distributed Mac software before - that also works fine.
-Only Apple sells these, other code signing certificates won't work.
+An Apple "Developer ID" certificate.
+Other types e.g. for iOS or "Apple Distribution" won't work.
+Only Apple sells these.

 ## 5. What's the difference between a normal and EV certificate?